Skip to main content

 Text-to-Speech

-Updated this week
+Updated over a week ago

 Our Text to Speech feature is designed to be user-friendly and seamless, empowering authors to create immersive and accessible courses effortlessly.
 Through audio and voiceover capabilities, we aim to make your course content more engaging, impactful, and inclusive for learners worldwide.
 Authors can click the Generate Audio button to convert selected text into clear, natural-sounding audio.

-Benefits of Text to Speech (TTS) in Course Creation
+Benefits of Text-to-Speech (TTS) in Course Creation

 • Accessibility and Inclusivity: With TTS, you create a more inclusive learning environment, allowing visually impaired learners or those with reading difficulties to access course content through audio.